mastixstudio/mastixstudio/IntroductionToAAD.md

 # Introduction to Adjoint Algorithmic Differentiation (AAD)

 Adjoint Algorithmic Differentiation (AAD)[^1] has become a widespread tool for efficient risk calculations.
 AAD presents game-changing efficiency benefits that revolutionize risk management.
-However, while the advantages are transformative, implementing AAD effectively is very challenging.
-Simple or straightforward implementations of AAD are often insufficient for bank-wide usage.
+However, while the advantages are transformative, implementing AAD is very challenging.
+Simple or straightforward implementations of AAD are not sufficient for bank-wide usage.
-And modifying calculations within legacy systems is often not a feasible workaround, as their architecture inherently prevents the integration of AAD.
+And modifying calculations within legacy systems to support AAD is not a feasible workaround, as most legacy architecture inherently prevents the integration of AAD.